watir/watirbook/link.md

 you would get this error message:

+    Watir::Exception::MissingWayOfFindingObjectException:
-    Watir::Exception::MissingWayOfFindingObjectException: invalid attribute: :url
+    invalid attribute: :url

 Watir-webdriver wants to tell you that it does not support accessing links via `url` attribute.
 Other gems support it.
 Since it is just an alias for `href`, I would recommend that you use `href` everywhere.

 ## ID

-According to the HTML specification, almost all HTML elements can have an id, and each id should be unique on the page.
-Uniqueness makes ids very convenient for us.
+According to the HTML specification, almost all HTML elements can have an `id`, and each `id` should be unique on the page.
+Uniqueness makes `id` very convenient for us.
 All other element attributes can appear more than once on the page and Watir will locate only the first element with the specified attribute, and maybe you want the second or the third one.
 (There is a workaround for that problem, keep on reading.)

 Open `link.htm` in your favorite text editor and change the text to this, and save the file: